-Industry 4.0: Digital Robotized Production is an inter-institutional training center operating on the premises of the Institute of Cybernetics, where students are trained to work at modern digital robotized manufacturing facilities and learn to design such facilities.
+Industry 4.0: Digital Robotized Production is an inter-institutional training center operating on the premises of the Institute of Artificial Intelligence, where students are trained to work at modern digital robotized manufacturing facilities and learn to design such facilities.

 The Center includes four laboratories which cover all the aspects of designing so-called “factories of the future”.
 More than 20 robots of various types and purposes are installed in the Center’s laboratories, along with specialized benches to study industrial control system components.
 Students will not only be able to acquire skills in programming and setting up robotic complexes, but will also explore the internal makeup of such systems so that, in the future, they could participate as engineers in the development of new hardware designs for the Russian industry.